PaulDMooney/css-grid-blog/BLOGPOST.md

 There may be some exceptions to the rule, like if the child component only ever exists with that parent component and is never reused anywhere else, but often its probably still a good idea to follow this rule just so we know where to draw the line on layout responsibility.

-This rule doesn't mean a child component can't have a grid layout of it's own, to layout its own children, that's perfectly fine as long as that grid exists entirely within the child component doesn't bleed into its own children.
+This rule doesn't mean a child component can't have a grid layout of it's own, to layout its own children.
+That's perfectly fine as long as the grid existing entirely within the child component doesn't bleed into its own children.